bernskioldmedia/bm-wp-experience/README.md

 - Add links to Bernskiold Media help and support
 - Clean up the admin bar with less important nodes (Comments, Yoast SEO, New Draft, Customizer)
 - Remove lesser used dashboard widgets.
+- Remove import/export pages by default and only show them if `BM_WP_ENABLE_IMPORT_EXPORT` is set to true.
+Most of the time we don't need this.

 ### Block Editor